-Bow care instructions
+Bow and arrow care instructions

 CARING FOR YOUR BOW AND ARROWS

 Modern bows are designed to be low maintenance, water resistant and very durable.
 However, the bow should still be treated with care to ensure a long life.